Last updated: December 27, 2023

 Requests submitted through authorized agents

-California, Virginia, Colorado, and Connecticut residents may designate an authorized agent in writing or through a valid power of attorney to exercise their rights under applicable privacy laws on their behalf.
+California, Virginia, Colorado, Connecticut, and Utah residents may designate an authorized agent in writing or through a valid power of attorney to exercise their rights under applicable privacy laws on their behalf.

 If using an authorized agent without a power of attorney, the authorized agent must provide proof that you gave the agent signed permission authorizing the named agent to submit the request on your behalf.
 Also, you must (i) submit information enabling us to verify your identity and/or determine that the request is not fraudulent, such as a Social Security number or a copy of your Social Security card issued by the Social Security Administration, a certified or official copy of a birth certificate, or a copy of your driver’s license, identification card issued by the motor vehicle administration or any other government issued identification, or (ii) directly confirm to us that you provided the authorized agent permission to submit the request on your behalf.

-If you are using an authorized agent with a power of attorney, provide only the valid power of attorney executed lawfully under California Probate Code sections 4121 – 4130 or the Virginia Power of Attorney Act, Code of Virginia sections 64.2-1600 – 64.2-1642 or the Colorado Uniform Power of Attorney Act, Colorado Probate Code sections 15-14-701 – 15-14-723 or the Connecticut Uniform Power of Attorney Act, Connecticut General Statutes sections 1-350 – 1-359, as applicable based upon your state of residency.
+If you are using an authorized agent with a power of attorney, provide only the valid power of attorney executed lawfully under California Probate Code sections 4121 – 4130 or the Virginia Power of Attorney Act, Code of Virginia sections 64.2-1600 – 64.2-1642 or the Colorado Uniform Power of Attorney Act, Colorado Probate Code sections 15-14-701 – 15-14-723 or the Connecticut Uniform Power of Attorney Act, Connecticut General Statutes sections 1-350 – 1-359, or the Utah Uniform Power of Attorney Act, UCA 75-9-101 – 75-9-123, as applicable based upon your state of residency.

 If using an authorized agent, please submit your documentation to the following address: